Award-winning sports writer Frank Deford dies at 78

 His long profiles, covering all corners of sports, were for years a showcase in Sports Illustrated.

-“He could watch the grittiest game and zoom in on the moment that made it important,” AP national sports columnist Jim Litke said.
-“Nobody was better at connecting sports to the culture at large.
-He dressed up every event he attended.”
+"He could watch the grittiest game and zoom in on the moment that made it important," said Jim Litke, a national sports columnist for The Associated Press.
+"Nobody was better at connecting sports to the culture at large.
+He dressed up every event he attended."

+He also dressed up in a more literal way, always sharply attired and cutting a debonair figure at 6-foot-4 with his shock of dark hair and thin mustache.

-Deford also was a prolific book author and contributed commentaries to HBO’s “Real Sports” program.
+Deford was a prolific book author, including several novels, and contributed commentaries to HBO's "Real Sports" program and hosted documentaries on the cable network.

-“I’m stunned by Frank’s passing.
-Yes, he’d been ill, but just a week ago, he’d joked to me about finally being released from the hospital,” said Bryant Gumbel, host of “Real Sports.”
+Among Deford's books were "Heart of a Champion," which chronicles the career of athletes who appeared on Wheaties boxes, and a biography of tennis great Bill Tilden.

+His wit always was on display.
+Among Deford's gems: "I believe that professional wrestling is clean and everything else in the world is fixed."

 Comments